I've been annotating books for several years now and it has truly elevated my reading experience.

 5. draw/doodle

-This is not a method that I personally use a lot but I have seen other people use it.
+This is not a method that I use a lot but I have seen other people use it.

 One way is to doodle small symbols to signify specific themes and maintain a key for these themes at the beginning/end of the book.
 You can also simply draw hearts or stars to mark parts you like.